hydroflame521/StateFarmClient/README.md

-NOTE TO NOTYOU (GreasyFork moderator): This is the main GitHub repo.
+NOTE: To NotYou (GreasyFork moderator): This is the main GitHub repo.
 My account that I use to communicate with you is https://greasyfork.org/en/users/1239580-why-just-why

 ![Discord Shield](https://discordapp.com/api/guilds/977271202924097586/widget.png?style=shield)
 # State Farm Client